 - A worker bee gathers in her entire life 0.8 gram (0.0288 ounce) of honey.

-At Portlands Energy Centre, we are dedicated to creating a habitat for native and migratory wildlife to prosper throughout our grasslands and marshland areas.
+At Portlands Energy Centre, we are dedicated to creating a habitat for birds and other native and migratory wildlife to prosper throughout our grasslands and marshland areas.
 Portlands Energy Centre is situated on 12 hectares of which 11 hectares which has been landscaped with a comprehensive plan that has incorporated more than 3,000 indigenous trees and shrubs.